InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 A couple standing outside pointing at a house in this image from Shutterstock

-As the price of housing increases, more people are looking for alternative ways of living, like tiny homes.
+As the price of housing increases, more people are looking for alternative ways of living, including tiny homes.
 (Image: Shutterstock)

 It’s Cost-Effective